ibeketov/DSND_capstone/README.md

 ## Files Description<a name="files"></a>

-**Sprakify .ipynb** Main file of the project, it demonstrates the process of using pyspark to explore the data and build the model.
+**Sprakify.ipynb** Main file of the project, it demonstrates the process of using pyspark to explore the data and build the model.

+**Sprakify_aws.ipynb** The notebook from AWS EMR service.

 ## Result